New horned dinosaur species discovered in New Mexico

-FARMINGTON, N.M.
-(KRQE) – A new horned dinosaur species has been discovered south of Farmington, New Mexico, by a team of paleontologists, including two from the New Mexico Museum of Natural History and Science.
+A new horned dinosaur species has been discovered south of Farmington, New Mexico, by a team of paleontologists, including two from the New Mexico Museum of Natural History and Science, KTLA sister station KRQE reports.

 Most of the skull is preserved.
 It shows large bite marks from another dinosaur, though they say those could be from after its death.
 They named the dinosaur bisticeratops froeseorum because it was discovered in the Bisti Denazin wilderness area.
 The plant-eating dinosaur spanned about 18 feet.